Planning with Uncertainty: Symmetries, Policy Inference, and Solution Compression: Comparison with the State of the Art

-We compare the (compressed) size of solutions returned by 2-WAND$^*$ with the size of solutions returned by PRP and FOND-SAT.
-We don't compare with IDFSP because it reasons over states and returns solutions over states, while PRP and FOND-SAT reason over partial states and return solutions over partial states.
+We compare the (compressed) size of solutions returned by AND$^*$ with the size of solutions returned by PRP, FOND-SAT, CFOND-ASP, and PR2.
+We do not compare with IDFSP because it reasons over states and returns solutions over states, while the other four planners reason over partial states and return solutions over partial states.
 Table~\ref{tab:results-size-comparison}a presents the comparison with PRP.
-The nine domains in the table are the ones with at least one task -- among the ones solved by both 2-WAND$^*$ and PRP -- with different returned solution sizes.
-Each row presents the average returned solution size of 2-WAND$^*$ and PRP for the entire intersection of tasks solved by both of them.
-Table~\ref{tab:results-size-comparison}b does the same, but for FOND-SAT.
+The nine domains in the table are the ones with at least one task --- among the ones solved by both AND$^*$ and PRP --- with different returned solution sizes.
+Each row presents the average returned solution size of AND$^*$ and PRP for the entire intersection of tasks solved by both of them.
+Table~\ref{tab:results-size-comparison}b, \ref{tab:results-size-comparison}c, and \ref{tab:results-size-comparison}d do the same, but respectively for PR2, FOND-SAT and CFOND-ASP.
+We note that we disregard the mapping of the goal condition to the no-op action, which some of these planners explicitly include in their solution partial policies.